Photos

 Mother: Vashti Willits

-Lydia was raised in Wayne County, Indiana, but in the early 1850's, she moved with her family out west to Henry County, Iowa.
-While living there, she was married to Irvin Thurston, a doctor, on February 15, 1856 in Salem, Iowa.
-Lydia and Irvin lived in Iowa for about a year then in the spring of 1857 she moved with her husband to Garden City, Blue Earth County, Minnesota.
+Lydia was raised in Wayne County, Indiana, where the family primarily lived in the town of Centerville.
+In 1855, she moved with her family out west to Iowa where they lived in Jefferson County, in southeastern Iowa.
+While living there, she was married to Irvin Thurston, a doctor, on February 15, 1856 in nearby Salem, Iowa.
+Lydia and Irvin lived in Salem, Iowa for one year.
+In the spring of 1857 they moved to Garden City, Blue Earth County, Minnesota.

 Lydia married Irvin Harris Thurston on February 15, 1856 in Salem, Henry Co., Iowa 2.